mzuther/StempelWerk/README.md

 **Default value: `.last_run`**

-Path to the file in which the time of the last successful run will be stored, relative to `root_dir`.
+Path to the file for storing a time stamp of the last successful run.
+The path is relative to `root_dir`.

 _If your operating system handles temporary directories correctly (Windows does not), you could store this file in one of them (e.g. `/tmp/`).
-This way, all template files would be rendered once after starting the system._
+With `--only-modified`, all template files would be rendered once after starting the system, and afterwards only when they are updated._

 ### `marker_new_file` and `marker_content`